jcolag/entropy-arbitrage/2026-07-27-robespierre.md

 ytdl-sub sub subscriptions.yaml --config configuration.yaml
 ```

 If you mark channel categories as "Only Recent," then it'll only grab the videos in a specified range and delete them as they age out on subsequent runs of the program, probably the right choice overall and what I want; if you don't, then it'll try to archive every video from every channel that you list, which I *assume* will trigger all sorts of throttling from YouTube and take forever to get everything into place.
-I set up a [cron job](https://en.wikipedia.org/wiki/Cron) to run it every night, and that should work well enough until Alphabet inevitably decides to destroy every podcast, client, script, and report around the world that has relied on those RSS feeds for decades, or the YouTube downloaders can't keep up with changes to the site.
+I set up a {% wiki Cron|cron job|en %} to run it every night, and that should work well enough until Alphabet inevitably decides to destroy every podcast, client, script, and report around the world that has relied on those RSS feeds for decades, or the YouTube downloaders can't keep up with changes to the site.
 Until then, at least, this feels like a close-enough solution.

 I then added the download folder as a library of television shows in Jellyfin, which treats it like it does the DVD rips, but with only the handful of channels as shows instead of the maybe-too-many actual TV shows, giving me a (slower and tightly curated) version of YouTube that only needs Internet access for a while in the middle of the night.
 Now, I can watch [**The Tiny Angry Witch** {% cc %}](https://www.tinyangrywitch.com/) in peace...